sbarex/QLTest/README.md

 3. WKWebView cannot be scrolled with trackpad gesture in a fullscreen QL preview [^footnote1].
 See (webkit bug 220197)[https://bugs.webkit.org/show_bug.cgi?id=220197].

-4. Links inside a WKWebView are open on the quicklook preview and if you try to open on an external browser with `NSWorkspace.shared.open` always fail.
+4. External links inside a WKWebView are open on the quicklook preview and if you try to open on an external browser with `NSWorkspace.shared.open` always fail.
 On the Console this is the log:

 `
 Launch Services generated an error at +[_LSRemoteOpenCall(PrivateCSUIAInterface) invokeWithXPCConnection:object:]:455, converting to OSStatus -54: Error Domain=NSOSStatusErrorDomain Code=-54 "The sandbox profile of this process is missing "(allow lsopen)", so it cannot invoke Launch Services' open API."
 UserInfo={NSDebugDescription=The sandbox profile of this process is missing "(allow lsopen)", so it cannot invoke Launch Services' open API., _LSLine=455, _LSFunction=+[_LSRemoteOpenCall(PrivateCSUIAInterface) invokeWithXPCConnection:object:]}
 `

+5. Internal link works with a delay between click and the scroll to anchor link.
+During the pause the console show a warning about ql preview do not allow first responder view.
 ---
 [^footnote1]: These WebKit bugs occurs only with the WKWebView.
 If I use the old WebView the preview works correctly.